ryanloutos/Bears-Nation-App/README.md

 All the information was scraped from the WashU Bears Website using python.
-We used express.js and MongoDB to create the api to get/post the information.
+We used express.js and MongoDB to create the api to access the information.